 Last Updated on Samuel Franklinby

-Fallout 3 Best SPECIAL & Starting Skills – Best Start Guide
+Fallout 3 Best SPECIAL & Starting Skills – Best Start Build Guide

-With this Fallout 3 best start guide you will learn about the best SPECIAL (S.P.E.C.I.A.L.) stats and starting skills for your intended build to see you through the challenging Capital Wasteland environment.
+With this Fallout 3 best start build guide you will learn about the best SPECIAL (S.P.E.C.I.A.L.) stats and starting skills for your intended build to see you through the challenging Capital Wasteland.
 With the right start to Fallout 3 you’ll be well positioned to go from Vault 101 to saving the world around you and better equipped to handle the dangers that you will face along the way.
-Most of these starting decisions will depend on your intended build path and roleplaying through the Fallout 3 story and each of these decision points are discussed below to equip you with the necessary knowledge regardless of your character’s ultimate Fallout 3 perfect build in the end game.
+Most of these starting decisions will depend on your intended build path and roleplaying through the Fallout 3 story with each of these decision points discussed below to equip you with the necessary knowledge regardless of your character’s ultimate Fallout 3 perfect build in the end game.

 Fallout 3 Skills Overview

-Like other role playing games like Fallout, Fallout 3 features SPECIAL and skills systems to help you build your ideal character and combat the various threats, overcome quests and sweet talk NPC encounters.
-Skills on the other hand have somewhat changed between game releases in the franchise with Fallout 3 offering barter, big guns, energy weapons, explosives, lockpick, medicine, melee weapons, repair, science, small guns, sneak, speech and unarmed.
+Like other Fallout role playing games in the franchise Fallout 3 features a SPECIAL and skills system to help you build your ideal character for combat, quests and NPC encounters.
+While the SPECIAL system has been relatively unchanged skills have changed between games in the franchise with Fallout 3 offering barter, big guns, energy weapons, explosives, lockpick, medicine, melee weapons, repair, science, small guns, sneak, speech and unarmed.

 For the diligent player who obtains as many skill books as possible and the respective skill bobbleheads it is quite easy to max all skills in Fallout 3 by the time you reach level cap.
 For this reason your choice of Fallout 3 best starting skills and initial focus are driven more by your early game needs rather than your ultimate end game build.